linq2db/linq2db.EntityFrameworkCore/README.md

 # Know limitations
 - No Lazy loading
 - No way to work with in-memory database
+- No TPT (table per type) support
+- No many-to-many support

 # Help!
 It doesn't work!